guttmann-avi/3311M-Group-Project/README.md

 - Payment notifications
 - Updating and deleting purchase information

-## Installation
+## Installation and Running

 To install the application, follow these steps:

-1. Clone the repository.
+1. Download the folder.
-2.
+2. Open the jar file.

 ## Usage